rsonger/software-engineering-lab/_posts/2025-04-16-drawing-shapes.md

 - Then we associate the variable to the bound buffer with [`glVertexAttribPointer`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glVertexAttribPointer.xhtml){:target="_blank"}.
 This function needs the variable reference, the data type, and the number of components in the data.
 Basic data types like `int` and `float` have just 1 component, but vectors will have 2, 3, or 4 components.
 - Finally, we enable using the association to read the data by calling the [`glEnableVertexAttribArray`](https://registry.khronos.org/OpenGL-Refpages/gl4/html/glEnableVertexAttribArray.xhtml){:target="_blank"} function and giving it the reference to the variable.

 This all may sound complicated, but we only need to write code for it once the `Attribute` class.
-After that, we can easily make instances of `Attribute` in our apps and gain all the benefits of code already written.
+After that, we only need to make instances of `Attribute` in our apps to gain all the benefits of this code already written.

 ## The Attribute Class